ietf-rats-wg/eat/draft-ietf-rats-eat.md

 - Say that submodules can be used in evidence or results + other guidance
 - General edits to the submodules section
 - Change the way detached digests are identified in JSON-encoded tokens

+## From draft-ietf-rats-eat-17
+- Rename secboot to oemboot and describe it as OEM Authorized Boot

 --- contributor